mostafa-khaldi/nodejs_fileupload/README.md

 ### To delete a single file
 DELETE /api/image <br/>
 Params `path` of the file uploaded
+Params `dir` and `subdir` for the main directory and subdirectory, example: dir: "user", subdir: "blog_images"

 ## Prerequisits
 1- Set the property `x-dataupload-key` in the request `header` carrying the API key value <br/>